PhoduCoder/go-marathon/notes-Day8.md

 ## Using substring
-You can generally use a Split function from the strings package Note that this function splits on a substring and NOT rune
+You can generally use a Split function from the strings package Note that this function splits on a substring and NOT rune - equivalent of char in GO

 ```
 words := strings.Split(lower_str, " ") //returns a slice of strings